Nicolas-Reyland/Git-Observer/README.md

 docker build --file ghwh-listener/Dockerfile --tag=public.whale.iluvatar.xyz:5050/ghwh-listener:latest ghwh-listener/
 ```

 Finally, you have to accept the incoming github webhooks.
-I am going to show you how to do it with `nginx`, but it's pretty straight-forward: we just need to redirect traffic to a unix socket.
+You are free to do this however you want, but here's an example of how to forward requests to the docker container using `nginx`:

-In one of you nginx sites files `sites-available`, add an upstream object like this :
+Add an upstream that looks like this :
 ```
 upstream github-webhook-upstream {
   server unix:///tmp/ghwh-listener-container/sockets/ghwh-listener-nw.sock;
 }
 ```

-And inside your `server` block, add a location (adapt location to your liking) :
+Inside your `server` block, add a location (adapt location to your liking) :
 ```
 location /github-webhooks {
   proxy_pass http://github-webhook-upstream;
 }
 ```

-The, test your new config (`nginx -t`) and reload the nginx service.
+Then, test your new config (`nginx -t`) and reload the nginx service.

 ## Configuration
-To add github projects to the observer, you should write the `discord-bot/config/config.yml` file (there is an example file).
+To add github projects to the observer, you should write the `discord-bot/config.yml` file (there is an example file).
 It should look like this:
 ```yml
 project1: